-Medical Facilities of America is dedicated to our students’ success and wants to highlight students for their efforts.
-MFA selected Michael Casillas as the Student of the Month for October.
+Medical Facilities of America (MFA) is dedicated to our students’ success and wants to highlight students for their efforts.
+The MFA Student Standout for the month of October is Michael Casillas.

 Name: Michael Casillas